Vivojay/mariana-music-player/README.md

 ### Footnotes

-\*This *may work on Linux*, but is still untested for any OS other than Win10..
+\*Most features *may work on Linux*, but is still untested for any OS other than Win10..

 \*\*This player requires **Python version < 3.10** (exclusive of 3.10 itself) and will not work otherwise, because there are currently no unofficial binaries available for the _llvmlite wheel_ compatible with Python versions >= 3.10.